-Facing stalemate at Spotsylvania Court House, Lt.
+Facing stalemate at Spotsylvania Court House in early May, 1864, Lt.
 Gen. Ulysses S. Grant knew he had to force Gen. Robert E. Lee and the Army of Northern Virginia from their trenches.
 Despite heavy losses, Grant would not withdraw, hoping one more battle would prove a decisive Union victory.
-To bring the Confederates to battle, Grant offered Lee a potential prize—the entire Union Second Corps.
+To bring the Confederates to battle, Grant offered Lee a potential prize—the entire Union II Corps.
 Grant ordered Maj.
 Gen. George G. Meade to send the corps toward Hanover Junction, a vital rail junction just south of the North Anna River, using the Mattaponi River as a shield.
 Lee would have to react to such a threat to his supply line and Richmond.
 Once Lee came out of his earthworks, Grant could strike.

-Lee was puzzled by Grant’s movements early on May 21, but he had no intention of attacking the Second Corps.
+Lee was puzzled by Grant’s movements early on May 21, but he had no intention of attacking the II Corps.
 No matter Grant's intent, Lee knew he had to cover the inside route to Richmond and protect his supply line.
 Lee determined to fall back to a favorable defense line along the North Anna River, where the river itself would funnel Grant's army to limited crossings that were easily defendable.
-Meanwhile, a brush with Confederate infantry at Milford Station that same day convinced Hancock that he should not move any further south without additional support.
+Meanwhile, a brush with Confederate infantry at Milford Station that same day convinced II Corps commander Maj.
+Gen. Winfield Hancock that he should not move any further south without additional support.
 Grant soon began to draw the disparate corps of the Army of the Potomac together to move south toward the North Anna.

-Using terrain and Grant's own aggressive spirit against him, Lee hoped draw the Union army into a trap.
-A strong salient—the “inverted”—anchored on the dominant bluffs at Ox Ford, became the centerpiece of Lee’s defensive position which was almost impregnable.
+The next day, using terrain and Grant's own aggressive spirit against him, Lee hoped draw the Union army into a trap.
+A strong salient—the “inverted V”—anchored on the dominant bluffs at Ox Ford, became the centerpiece of Lee’s defensive position which was almost impregnable.
 Should Grant advance, he would break his army into three parts—one on the Telegraph Road, another at Ox Ford, and a third at Jericho Mills.
 Each flank would have to cross the river twice to reinforce the other.
 Grant would surely attack, giving Lee the chance to pin a large mass of the enemy army against the river.

 That same day, Hancock pushed his entire corps across the Chesterfield Bridge.
-That afternoon the Federals ran into Confederate skirmishers, sparking a furious firefight that devolved into a hand-to-hand struggle near the Doswell house.
+That afternoon the Federals ran into Confederate skirmishers, sparking a furious firefight that devolved into a hand-to-hand struggle near the Doswell house at Hanover Junction.
 Darkness ended the fighting and Grant ordered his commanders to halt and dig in.

 On May 25, Grant evaluated Lee's position and admitted, "To make a direct attack from either wing would cause a slaughter of our men that even success would not justify."
-His army was split in three: the Fifth and Sixth Corps at Jericho Mill, a lone division of Burnside's command on the north side of Ox Ford, and Hancock's corps at Doswell.
+His army was split in three: the V and VI Corps at Jericho Mill, a lone division of Burnside's command on the north side of Ox Ford, and Hancock's II Corps at the Junction.
 The following evening, the Army of the Potomac withdrew in another turning movement to Totopotomoy Creek.
 Lee followed, and the war left the North Anna River.

 Join t Fight